Yataity: Toponymy

 Its name is a Guaraní word meaning "the place of the plantation of yata'i" (Yata'i is a palm-like tree).

 History

 The founding of Yataity is attributed to the Captain Bartolomé Oviedo, who in 1809 bought the property.

-Besides the ao po'i, the inhabitants dedicate also to the stock-breeding of cows, to the cultivation of sugar-cane and to the exploitation of wood.
+Besides ao po'i, inhabitants are also employed in the stock-breeding of cows, the cultivation of sugar-cane, and the exploitation of wood.

 This district remains a quiet place with an image very common in the Paraguayan traditions.
-More than 50% of the population dedicates to the manufacture of cloths aided by primitive looms and skillful hands.
+More than 50% of the population is engaged in the manufacture of cloths aided by primitive looms and skillful hands.

 Geography

 This district occupies an area of 111 square kilometers, with a total population of 4,138 inhabitants and a population density of 37.27 inhabitants per square kilometer.